(888) 595-9101 Call Now For Pricing and Availability

 • Frontotemporal Dementia initial symptom is usually personality and behavior changes and trouble with language skills.

 A dementia patient has experienced brain cell damage due to a variety of causes.
 Damage or death of brain cells can be due to excess proteins and fibers, as in Alzheimer’s or lack of blood flow as in Vascular Dementia, abnormal clumping of proteins as in dementia with Lewy Bodies, or loss of nerve cells as in Frontotemporal Dementia.
+Understanding these distinct underlying pathologies is essential for targeted research and potential future treatments.

 It is unlikely that the dementia patient knowingly did anything to cause or increase the likelihood of dementia.
 The Alzheimer’s Association is a major force in research into the cause and treatment of this deadly diagnosis.
 They encourage volunteer participation in clinical trials as a way of further pursuing research while attempting to treat the millions of Americans suffering without much hope.
+Supporting ongoing research efforts is crucial for finding breakthroughs that could one day lead to effective treatments or even a cure.

 The diagnoses of all types of dementia are increasing.
 Great strides in researching findings have provided a wealth of information, but there is still much to learn.
 Goals for research continue to be aimed at identifying causes of dementia, as well as possible actions to avoid dementia, and eventually find a cure.
+The commitment to continued scientific inquiry offers hope for future generations facing these complex neurological conditions.

 x